 A blurry screencap from the surviving kinescope of Lanza's initial moments on Shower of Stars, 28 October 1954

 Visibly nervous, he looks briefly around while he seeks to maintain his composure.
-Then an oboe signals the haunting introduction to "E Lucevan le Stelle," and he fleetingly closes his eyes, losing himself in the beautiful music as he literally becomes the doomed hero that Puccini envisioned.
+Then an oboe signals the poignant introduction to "E Lucevan le Stelle," and he fleetingly closes his eyes, losing himself in the beautiful music as he literally becomes the doomed hero that Puccini envisioned.
 His complete involvement in the aria now assured, he begins to sing.

-By now in control, Lanza takes things up a notch dramatically, pouring everything he has into the aria.
+Now in control, Lanza takes things up a notch dramatically, pouring everything he has into the aria.
 One senses a man oblivious to everything around him as he emphatically repeats the line "E muoio disperato!"
 It is the cry of a man who has lost everything: truly singing from the soul.

 Lanza looks every inch the operatic tenor as he appears from behind the curtains and strides onto the CBS stage.

 Moments later he sings the climactic line: "E non ho amato mai tanto la vita," closing his eyes on the sustained high A on "amato" as the emotion of the moment temporarily transports him to another world.
 A near-hysterical "la vita!" ends the rendition, and Mario gulps with a mixture of relief and exhaustion, seemingly drained from the sheer drama of the moment.
 The audience erupts with wild applause, and Lanza--still dazed from the experience--acknowledges the cheering in an uncharacteristically subdued manner.

 "Thank you, ladies and gentlemen," he tells them, somewhat breathlessly.
 "And now, in answer to all the wonderful letters you sent me since the first Chrysler Show, may I sing for you the one that you requested most: 'Some Day' from The Vagabond King."